tribulle/Implicit_Regularization_SGD/README.md

 # Implicit_Regularization_SGD
-Project for Optimization Lesson from EPFL
+Project for Optimization for ML from EPFL.

+We investigate the implicit regularization of SGD in non-linear ridge-regression setting.